Jockerpsy/generic-mcp-client-chat/README.md

 ## Available MCP Servers

 Beyond the example servers in this repository, you can connect to public MCP servers.
-Visit [mcpservers.org/remote-mcp-servers](https://mcpservers.org/remote-mcp-servers) for a list of available servers.
+Visit [mcpservers.org/remote-mcp-servers](https://mcpservers.org/remote-mcp-servers) for a list of available servers, or check out the [awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) repository for a curated collection of MCP server implementations.

 A particularly useful one is the [Fetch MCP Server](https://remote.mcpservers.org/fetch/mcp) which allows retrieving and processing web content.